 You may also like to read…

-- Change Format and Adjust Text in Books on iPhone and iPad
+- Change Format and Adjust Text in Books on iPhone

 - How to Sync Books Between Mac and iPhone or iPad